Underwater hockey in Great Britain: History

-Underwater hockey was started in by Alan Blake in 1954.
+Underwater hockey was started by Alan Blake in 1954.
 Blake was a founder-member of the then newly formed Southsea Sub-Aqua Club, he and other divers including John Ventham, Jack Willis, and Frank Lilleker first played this game in the Guildhall Baths in Portsmouth.
 CMAS (the world governing body for underwater hockey) however, still states on its website that the sport originated with the Royal Navy in the same time period.

 The first rules were tested in a 1954 two-on-two game and Alan Blake made the following announcement in the November 1954 issue of the British Sub-Aqua Club's then-official magazine Neptune: "Our indoor training programme is getting under way, including wet activities other than in baths, and our new underwater game "Octopush".
 Of which more later when we have worked out the details".

 The first underwater hockey competition was a three-way tournament between teams from Southsea, Bournemouth and Brighton underwater hockey clubs in early 1955.
 Southsea won, and are still highly ranked at national level today winning 20 out of 52 national championships, which have been played annually since 1969.

+Great Britain's men's national team played in the first Underwater Hockey World Championships in 1980, finishing as runners-up.
+Great Britain's women's national team first World Championships appearance was the fifth edition (fourth with a women's tournament) in 1988, resulting in a fourth-place finish.

+Both men's and women's teams competed in the first edition of the European Championships in 1985, held at Crystal Palace Aquatics Centre, London, with both teams winning gold.
+The UK hosted the tournament again in 1993, this time at Ponds Forge, Sheffield.
+In the next edition, in 1995, the women's team claimed a second gold medal in the tournament with a third coming in 2008, and a fourth in 2010.

+Great Britain's first gold medal in the World Championships was in 2002 in the U-19 men's division, with further golds coming in the 2009 and 2011 women's tournament.

+The country, hosted its first World Championships in 2006, and its first Junior World Championships in 2019, both at Ponds Forge, Sheffield.

+The sport was badly affected by the COVID-19 pandemic, seeing the majority of tournaments in 2020 and 2021 cancelled; in addition to 41 clubs out of the 114 registered at the start of the pandemic (36%) folding.

+Great Britain's elite and masters women's team took home gold in 2025's inaugural Intercontinental Championships, a new event to act as qualifiers for a growing World Championship.

 Today there are 70 clubs registered with the British Octopush Association (68 British and 2 Irish).